The Curved Space is The Electrified Flat Space: Introduction

-We start by a brief review on D1$\bot$D5 branes with D-strings and then $(N,N_f)$-strings by using the non-abelian BI action in section 2.
-We give the solutions of the linearized equations of motion of the relative transverse perturbations in flat space in section 3.
-Then in section 4, we treat the overall transverse perturbations in zero and non-zero modes propagating on a dyonic string in the super-gravity background of the orthogonal D5-branes.
-The conclusion is presented in section 4.
+We start the study by introducing D1$\bot$D5 branes and discussing the influence of the electric field on the low energy and the volume of D5-brane in section 2.
+We give the solutions of the linearized equations of motion of the relative transverse perturbations in flat space and we treat the effect of the electric field on the perturbations and the associated potentials in section 3.
+Then in section 4, we study the overall transverse perturbations and their associated potentials in zero and non-zero modes propagating on a dyonic string in the supergravity background of the orthogonal D5-branes and we look for the effect of the electric field in this case.
+The discussion and conclusion are presented in section 5.